Getting started with the CPP SDK

 User template structure and content

 The user template should be imported into the IDE workspace by following the Installation guide for imperix CPP SDK.
-This next section will detail the content of the user template, which contains several folders (as shown in the Project Explorer in the above screenshot) that are organized as follows.
+This template contains several folders, as shown and described below.

 My functions

 My_functions is the folder where all user files should be stored.
-By default, it contains only two files that the user can freely modify:
+By default, it contains only two files:

-• user.cpp, which serves as the code root and contains the initialization routine UserInit() and the main interrupt service routine UserInterrupt().
-Further details regarding these two functions are provided in the buck converter example below.
+• user.cpp, which serves as the code root.
+It contains the initialization routine UserInit() and the main interrupt service routine UserInterrupt().
+Further details regarding these two functions are provided in the example below.

 • user.h, which typically contains the prototypes of the user-defined routines as well as some useful readability helper definitions.

-The Includes folder contains the header files for the user-accessible routines associated with the hardware peripherals of imperix controllers.
+The Includes folder contains the header files for the user-accessible routines associated with the hardware peripherals.
 By reviewing these headers, users can obtain a quick overview of the available routines and the necessary information regarding their implementation.
 This folder is structured into two main subdirectories: Core and Driver.

-The API folder provides a library of predefined routines frequently used in power electronics control.
+The API folder provides a predefined routines frequently used in power electronics.
 Developers are encouraged to use these standard functions, though they can be modified as needed.
 Key implementations provided within this directory include:

 • MPPT algorithms